Alice C. Linsley

 The mining center at Hosh el-Guruf and the nearby cemetery document the sub-Saharan kingdom of Kush, but the book of Genesis provides the most significant information about the Kushite expansion into Arabia, Canaan and Mesopotamia.
 It tells us that Kushite rulers moved out of Africa and became established in distant regions.
-Nimrod is mentioned as a specific example.
-The center of his kingdom was Akkad and the script of his kingdom was Akkadian.
+Nimrod, a son of Kush, is mentioned as a specific example.
+The center of his kingdom was Akkad in Mesopotamia and the script of his kingdom was Akkadian.

 Genesis helps us to connect the dots historically.
 Unfortunately, many archaeologists ignore such valuable information.
 The result is a great deal of mis-information such as this statement by Emberling: “The Kingdom of Kush was unusual in that it was able to use the tools of power—military and governance—without having a system of writing, an extensive bureaucracy or numerous urban centers.”

 Emberling adds to this distorted picture with this statement: “Studying Kush helps scholars have a better idea of what statehood meant in an ancient context outside such established power centers of Egypt and Mesopotamia.”
 Statehood would have been a foreign notion to the Kushites.
 They were empire builders and the evidence points to the power centers of Egypt and Mesopotamia as owing a great debt to the Kushites.

 The Linguistic Connection